-Before I get started with my tutorial for today, I like to share my little story about the tile and how it all brought this new kitchen to life.
+Before I get started with my Kitchen Tile Installation tutorial for today, I like to share my little story about the tile and how it all brought this new kitchen to life.

-I was searching craigslist for tile to remodel our bathroom, but instead I stumbled across this amazing tile and “Had To Have Them”!
+I was searching craigslist for a tile to remodel our bathroom, but instead, I stumbled across this amazing tile and “Had To Have Them”!

-Long story short, I was able to talk my husband into a new kitchen from Ikea, and a couple of weeks later we started taking cabinets down.
-The tile was my inspiration for the entire kitchen, I love rustic, modern, chic and most of all if it’s unique.
+In conclusion, I was able to talk my husband into a new kitchen from Ikea, and a couple of weeks later we started taking cabinets down.
+The tile was my inspiration for the entire kitchen, I love rustic, modern, chic, and most of all if it’s unique.
 Very grateful to have found the Chaine Homme FireClayTile – it was meant to be!

-Ok, so let’s get started.
-Here are the things I used to install the FireClayTile tiles:
+Ok, so let’s get started with our Kitchen Tile Installation.
+Here are the things I used to install the FireClayTile tiles.

 - Wet Tile Saw